-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+This details how we intend to spend our pupil premium this academic year to address the challenges listed above.

-Budgeted Cost: £2,000
+Budgeted Cost: £2,440

 Activity Evidence that supports this approach Challenge no(s) addressed Implementation of Steplab and GTT to support the development of high quality teaching.
-Evidence based programmes for coaching and teacher learning 2 Collaborate with another Trust school to develop expertise in phonics, early reading, Power Maths focus, SEND support Staff see good practice in other schools and identify strategies which can be implemented in their own practice.
-2
+Evidence based programmes for coaching and teacher learning 2 Collaborate with other Trust schools to develop expertise in phonics, early reading, Power Maths focus, humanities curriculum and SEND support Staff identify strategies which can be implemented in their own practice through professional dialogue and visiting other schools.
+2 ELSA, nurture wellbeing training Staff implement the learn strategies to help support children to ensure they are ready to learn.
+3